 - `` --- with optional alternative text and hint.

-An image may be used as a link text like this:
+It may also be used as a link text like this:

 ````